 This 3 day Siem Reap itinerary will help you to make the most of your time in this lovely village in Cambodia!
 With so many things to do in Siem Reap, following a travel guide will simplify your trip planning and make sure you include the most important Siem Reap activities into your schedule.

 This post contains affiliate links.

 Please read my disclosure policy for more information.

 3 day Siem Reap itinerary

-- 3 days in Siem Reap itinerary: day by day
+- 3 day Siem Reap itinerary

 This post was written by Delilah Hart, a Kiwi making her way across the world, one country at a time.
 She’s the founder of Our Travel Mix and an avid writer and adventurer.